Have you ever wondered how to make money surfing the web?

-So how in the world did you figure out how to get paid to surf the Web?
+So how in the world did you figure out how to make money surfing the web?

 Actually, it just fell into my lap.
 The idea was presented to me by a well-known copywriter who had a client in the supplement business that was inundated with finding research to market his products.